fluree/docs.flur.ee/content/db_query.md

 FlureeQL Analytical Queries are used to answer more sophisticated questions about your data.
 They can be used to calculate aggregates, have complicated joining rules and even incorporate custom logic.
 We utilized concepts of logic programming and variable binding to give an immense amount of query potential that can largely be designed by you.

-We are gradually making this capability available to beta users and will be expanding the available documentation shortly.
+We are gradually making this capability available to users and will be expanding the available documentation shortly.

 Fluree Analytical Queries are also structured as a JSON object/map and may contain the following keys: